JinxedUp/vengeance-discord-spam/README.md

 tokens.txt text.txt
 ```
 ### vengeance spammer has been optimized to be able to spam for days, weeks, months without stopping for effective spamming with customizable delay and message
+### this can also be used for "discord chatpacking" as it can outlast very effectively